Refrigerant 22 Phase Out

 Air conditioners and heat pumps manufactured after January 1, 2010 use a HFC refrigerant called R-410A.
 It has a zero ozone depletion potential, but it is however a greenhouse gas, so it isn't entirely environmentally friendly, but much more friendly than R-22.
 It was considerably cheaper for many years, however now this refrigerant is also being phased out and the costs are rapidly rising.
 See below for updated information.

 Since R-22 is no longer being manufactured or imported into the USA, this has imposed a considerable hardship for people who still have a refrigerant 22 system and eventually may need a recharge.
 The availability of the refrigerant has become extremely low and the price has become extremely high (basic laws of supply and demand).
 There has been considerable misinformation publicized lately that is misleading and dishonest regarding the availability of freon 22.
 Some companies are telling their customers that this freon has been outlawed and they should replace their system immediately.
 The freon has NOT been outlawed!
 The only thing that has been outlawed is the manufacture or importation of new refrigerant.
-Existing inventories are still very much legal to be sold and used, as well as salvaged freon from old systems may also be reclaimed and reused as many times as possible.
+They may continue to use their R22 system as long as they wish.
+Existing inventories of R22 refrigerant are still very much legal to be sold and used, as well as salvaged freon from old systems may also be reclaimed and reused as many times as possible.
 R-22 is only practical at this point for one specific purpose.
-If you have a system that has a long term small leak and the system requires 1 or 2 lbs of recharge each year, this is a good candidate for the use of R-22.
+If you have a system that has a long term very small leak and the system requires 1 lb or less to recharge each year or every other year, this may be a good candidate for the use of R-22 if you can find a servicer who still has it.

 Refrigerant 410A Phase Out